aronsky/esphome-components/components/ble_adv_controller/README.md

     # variant: variant of the encoding
     # For ZhiJia: Can be v0 (MSC16), v1 (MSC26) or v2 (MSC26A), default is v2
     # For Fanlamp: Can be any of 'v1a', 'v1b', 'v2' or 'v3', depending on how old your lamp is...
 Default is 'v3'
+    # Can be configured dynamically in HA directly, device 'Configuration' section, "Encoding".
     variant: v3
     # max_duration (default 3000, range 300 -> 10000): the maximum duration in ms during which the command is advertized.
     # if a command is received before the 'max_duration' but after the 'duration', it is processed immediately